Seneca people: Contact with Europeans

 During the colonial period, the Seneca became involved in the fur trade, first with the Dutch and then with the British.
-This served to increase hostility with competing native groups, especially their traditional enemy, the Huron (Wyandot), an Iroquoian-speaking tribe located near Lac Toronto in New France.
+This served to increase hostility with competing native groups, especially their traditional enemy, the Wendat, an Iroquoian-speaking tribe located near Lac Toronto in New France.

+Around the turn of the 17th Century the Seneca traded beads with the Dutch produced at places like Factory Hollow.

-In 1609, the French allied with the Huron (Wyandot) and set out to destroy the Iroquois.
+In 1609, the French allied with the Wendat (Huron) and set out to destroy the Haudenosaunee.
 The Iroquois-Huron war raged until approximately 1650.
-Led by the Seneca, the Confederacy began a near 35-year period of conquest over surrounding tribes following the defeat of its most powerful enemy, the Huron (Wyandot).
+Led by the Seneca, the Confederacy began a near 35-year period of conquest over surrounding tribes following the defeat of its most powerful enemy, the Wendat.
 The Confederacy conducted Mourning Wars to take captives to replace people lost in a severe smallpox epidemic in 1635.
 Through raids, they stabilized their population after adopting young women and children as captives and incorporating them into the tribes.
 By the winter of 1648, the Confederacy, led by the Seneca, fought deep into Canada and surrounded the capital of Huronia.
-Weakened by population losses due to their own smallpox epidemics as well as warfare, the Huron (Wyandot) unconditionally surrendered.
+Weakened by population losses due to their own smallpox epidemics as well as warfare, the Wendat unconditionally surrendered.
 They pledged allegiance to the Seneca as their protector.
-The Seneca subjugated the Huron (Wyandot) survivors and sent them to assimilate in the Seneca homelands.
+The Seneca subjugated the Wendat survivors and sent them to assimilate in the Seneca homelands.

 In 1650, the Seneca attacked and defeated the Neutrals to their west.
 In 1653, the Seneca attacked and defeated the Erie to their southwest.
-Survivors of both the Huron and Erie were subjugated to the Seneca and relocated to the Seneca homeland.
+Survivors of both the Wendat and Erie were subjugated to the Seneca and relocated to the Seneca homeland.
 The Seneca took over the vanquished tribe's traditional territories in western New York.